$62.87-$77.89 hourly / $10,897.85-$13,500.52 monthly / $130,774.20-$162,006.24 annual

 Provide technical assistance to users and staff members

-Create clear guidelines, procedures, and documentation
+Write clear and precise guidelines, technical procedures, and documentation

 Achieve maximum utilization and efficiency of system resources by using software to the best advantage and by modifying software to meet changing needs and requirements

 Acquire knowledge of new technologies and software and apply that knowledge to solving operational problems

 Analyze and express difficult concepts in oral and written communications

 Prepare effective written and oral communications, reports, and presentations

 Anticipate conditions, plan ahead, establish priorities, and meet project schedules

 Review and evaluate detailed project management plans and project progress